grocco/linfomi-static-netlify/src/data/members/2018-11-29-florian-marxer.md

   Since 2016 he has been a member of the Foundation Board of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of Oncology Research (IOR).

+  Since 2019 he has been a member of the Board of Directors of the Foundation.
 role-it: ''
 bio-it: >-
   Nato a San Gallo nel 1976, Florian Marxer ha conseguito la maturità al Liceo